 - Add vanilla then beat until fluffy, about 3 more minutes.

 - Sift flour, salt, and baking powder.
-Yield 2 cups of mixture.
+Sift until you yield 2 cups of mixture.

 - Alternate between milk and flour in 3 additions, gently mixing by hand after each addition.